microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/01_Deploy.md

     <pre>secret/mssql created</pre>

 4. Create a PersistentVolumeClaim to store SQL Server databases and files.
-Use the following command or execute the **step2_storage.sh** script found in the **01_Deploy** folder:
+Use the following command or execute the **step3_storage.sh** script found in the **01_Deploy** folder:

+    **Note**: The PersistentVolumeClaim created assumes the default StorageClass of the OpenShift cluster.

     `oc apply -f storage.yaml`